 > sudo systemctl restart apache2

-7. Configure apache2 service to automatically start during system boot.
+7. Enable apache2 to start automatically on boot.

 > sudo systemctl enable apache2